joaquinballesteros/Wearable-sensors-under-shoe/README.md

 3.- Cheap and easy to replicate!
 The sensors should be affordable in order to reduce the cost and to increase the number of end users.

 To achieve these requirements, we have created a flexible and adjustable structure that attaches to the outsole front and back parts as figure 1 shows (req.
 1).
-Static Dissipative foam was been used between two filaflex plastic covers to create a cheap and durable pressure sensors (req.
+Static Dissipative foam is used between two filaflex plastic covers to create a cheap and durable pressure sensors (req.
 2,3).
 [Aconno ACN52832](https://aconno.de/products/acn52832/) board has been used to syncronize both shoes under 10 ms by using an external mobile Andriod phone (BLE) (req.
 2).

 ![Figure 1.
 WENDS parts: (1) ](images/schema.png)